scorpjke/VQuick/README.md

 3. Open the File Explorer and make sure that `rime` folder appeared in the root directory.

-4. Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VietSu repository and copy them to that `rime` folder (if you already had Rime installed before, read below first!).
+4. Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VQuick repository and copy them to that `rime` folder (if you already had Rime installed before, read below first!).

 5. Shut down the app and reopen it.

-6. Open the app, press `Select schemas` and choose VietSu.
+6. Open the app, press `Select schemas` and choose VQuick.

 7. Press `Profile` -> `Sync user data`